harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates.*

-FIXME:harding to update Tuesday

-- [Bitcoin Core 0.21.0rc5][Bitcoin Core 0.21.0] is a release candidate for the next major version of this full node implementation and its associated wallet and other software.
+- [Bitcoin Core 0.21.0rc5][Bitcoin Core 0.21.0] is a Release Candidate (RC) for the next major version of this full node implementation and its associated wallet and other software.
+Jarol Rodriguez has written an [RC testing guide][] that describes the major changes in the release and suggests how you can help test them.

 - [LND 0.12.0-beta.rc5][LND 0.12.0-beta] is the latest release candidate
   for the next major version of this LN node.
 It makes [anchor